Avaiga/taipy-doc/docs/manuals/deployment/docker/development.md

 !!!
 Note

-    If you are using a `SQLDataNode^` with a Microsoft SQL Server, you need to add the following commands before installing your application:
+    If you are using an `SQLDataNode^` based on Microsoft SQL Server, you need to add the following commands before installing your application:
     ```
     RUN apt-get update && apt-get install -y lsb-release && apt-get clean all